jeremyhengjm/UnbiasedScore/README.md

 - `sigma`: an object defining the diffusion coefficient of the process;
 - `rinit`: a function to sample from the initial distribution of the diffusion process;
 - `rtransition`: a function to sample from the Markov transition defined by the time-discretized diffusion process;
-- `dtransition`: a function to evaluate the the Markov transition defined by the time-discretized diffusion process;
+- `dtransition`: a function to evaluate the Markov transition density defined by the time-discretized diffusion process;
 - `dmeasurement`: a function to evaluate the observation/measurement density;
 - `functional`: a function whose conditional expectation one wants to estimate unbiasedly.